Connect with us

 The South Carolina case shows how pregnancy loss is being criminalized around the country, said U.S. Rep. James Clyburn, a Democrat whose congressional district includes Orangeburg, and an alumnus of the same university Marsh was attending.

-“This is not a slogan when we about this being an ‘election about the restoration of our freedoms,’” Clyburn said.
+“This is not a slogan when we talk about this being an ‘election about the restoration of our freedoms,’” Clyburn said.

 ‘I Was Scared’